Andrew I. Bart

 He is often called upon to contribute to the Ask Real Estate Column of The New York Times.
 His articles have been published in New York Apartment Law Insider, Museum/AAM magazine, Provider magazine, and in New York State Bar Association publications, including the EASL Journal and the Labor and Employment Journal.
 He is a sought-after speaker, having most recently presented on the topic “Employment Law Compliance: What Landlords Need to Know”, a CLE event was hosted by New York County Lawyers Association and co-sponsored by Community Housing Improvement Program.

 Mr. Bart received his J.D. from Benjamin Cardozo School of Law, and a B.S.J from Northwestern University, Medill School of Journalism.
 He is a member of the New York City Bar Association Real Property Law Committee and member of the Litigation Subcommittee.
-Andrew is also a member of the Foreign Policy Association and an active member of New York’s Central Synagogue.
+Andrew is also a member of the Brooklyn Heights Association, Foreign Policy Association and an active member of New York’s Central Synagogue.

 - Benjamin N. Cardozo School of Law, J.D., 1994

 - Medill School of Journalism, Northwestern University, B.S.J., 1991